ngboonchiang/telco_chatbot/doc/converstaion_protocol_structured.md

-*if user agrees to close chat-Step 51 Close the Chat *if user requests to continue troubleshooting-Revisit Previous Step *if user requests to move to previous step-Proceed to previous step *if the user's response is unclear-remain
+*if user agrees to close chat-Step 51 Close the Chat *if user requests to continue troubleshooting-Revisit Previous Step *if user requests to move to previous step-Proceed to previous step *if the user's response is unclear-Step 51 Close the Chat